Galiathuss/python-install/README.md

 # Error处理

-1. pip install包的时候的时候报错
+### 1. pip install包的时候的时候报错
 ```
+Retrying (Retry(total=0, connect=None, read=None, redirect=None, status=None)) after connection broken by 'SSLError("Can't connect to HTTPS URL because the SSL module is not available.",)': /simple/pip/
+Could not fetch URL https://pypi.org/simple/pip/: There was a problem confirming the ssl certificate: HTTPSConnectionPool(host='pypi.org', port=443): Max retries exceeded with url: /simple/pip/ (Caused by SSLError("Can't connect to HTTPS URL because the SSL module is not available.",)) - skipping
+Requirement already up-to-date: pip in /usr/local/lib/python3.6/site-packages (18.1)
-pip is configured with locations that require TLS/SSL, however the ssl module in Python is not available
+pip is configured with locations that require TLS/SSL, however the ssl module in Python is not available.
+Could not fetch URL https://pypi.org/simple/pip/: There was a problem confirming the ssl certificate: HTTPSConnectionPool(host='pypi.org', port=443): Max retries exceeded with url: /simple/pip/ (Caused by SSLError("Can't connect to HTTPS URL because the SSL module is not available.",)) - skipping

 ```

 解决方案:https://stackoverflow.com/questions/56552390/how-to-fix-ssl-module-in-python-is-not-available-in-centos